Zalo personal

 channels.zalouser.groupPolicy = "disabled". - The configure wizard can prompt for group allowlists.

-- On startup, OpenClaw resolves group/user names in allowlists to IDs and logs the mapping.
+- On startup, OpenClaw resolves group/user names in allowlists to IDs and logs the mapping only when

-channels.zalouser.dangerouslyAllowNameMatching: trueis enabled. channels.zalouser.dangerouslyAllowNameMatching: trueis a break-glass compatibility mode that re-enables mutable group-name matching.- If
+channels.zalouser.dangerouslyAllowNameMatching: trueis enabled. channels.zalouser.dangerouslyAllowNameMatching: trueis a break-glass compatibility mode that re-enables mutable startup name resolution and runtime group-name matching.- If

 groupAllowFromis unset, runtime falls back toallowFromfor group sender checks. - Sender checks apply to both normal group messages and control commands (for example